bright1993ff66/social_media_collection_analysis/README.md

 All the codes for social media data collection can be found in [Data_Collection](https://gitlab.com/li_lishuai_group/changhaoliang/social_media_data_collection_analysis/-/tree/master/Data_Collection) folder.

-For Twitter data, the secret key and access token are required.
+For Twitter data, we use the Twitter Streaming API to collect the tweets. the secret key and access token are required.
 Please visit [Twitter Developer Page](https://developer.twitter.com/en) for more information about registering the Twitter developer account and getting the access key and token.

 For the Weibo data, this GitHub repository - [WeiboSpider](https://github.com/dataabc/weiboSpider) offers codes to collect the Weibo data based on user ids.
 The Weibo crawler requires to register the cookie.
 The detailed steps of generating the cookie is given [here](https://github.com/dataabc/weiboSpider/blob/master/docs/cookie.md).

 ### 2.2 Data Preprocessing

 The general data preprocessing steps involve the following steps:

+<u>For the semantic information</u>:

+- Only consider the messages posted in several languages (e.g., English and Chinese)
+- Remove the messages not containing the latitude and longitude information.
+Only consider the messages posted within, for instance, the city boundary

+<u>For the user information</u>:

+- Remove the bot accounts.
+We use the following rules to delete the bot accounts ([Coşkun & Özturan, 2018](https://www.mdpi.com/2078-2489/9/5/102/htm)):
+  - whose number of tweets is 2 standard deviations away from the mean of the users from that city
+  - whose most identified geographic footprint (latitude & longitude pair) accounts for over 60% of all the footprints

+<u>For the temporal information</u>:

+- Convert the time string to the structured python [datetime](https://docs.python.org/3/library/datetime.html) object

+The specific steps of data preprocessing are given in [Tweet_filtering.ipynb](https://gitlab.com/li_lishuai_group/changhaoliang/social_media_data_collection_analysis/-/blob/master/Analysis/Tweet_filtering.ipynb).

 ## 3. Social Media Data Analysis